 The status "Postdoctoral Fellow" describes a professional apprenticeship designed to provide recent Ph.D. recipients with an opportunity to develop further the research skills acquired in their doctoral programs or to learn new research techniques, in preparation for an academic or research career.
 In the process of further developing their own research skills, Postdoctoral Fellows will play a significant role in the performance of research at the University and augment the role of graduate faculty in providing research instruction to graduate students.
 A Postdoctoral Fellow works under the supervision of a regular faculty member.
 Within the confines of the particular research focus assigned by that faculty member, the Postdoctoral Fellow functions with a considerable degree of independence and has the freedom (and is expected) to publish the results of their research or scholarship during the period of appointment.
 Thus, the role of Postdoctoral Fellows is clearly differentiated from full-time technical employees.

 Postdoctoral Fellow appointments are characterized by all of the following conditions:

-- the appointee was recently (within the last eight years) awarded a Ph.D. or equivalent doctorate (e.g., Sc.D., M.D.) (upon recommendation of the dean and approval of the Senior Associate Provost for Academic Affairs and/or review of the Vice Chancellor for Research and Economic Development, appointments may be offered to persons who are nearing completion of the doctoral degree);
+- the appointee was recently (within the last eight years) awarded a Ph.D. or equivalent doctorate (e.g., Sc.D., M.D.) (upon recommendation of the dean and approval of the Senior Associate Provost for Academic Affairs and/or review of the Vice Chancellor for Research, appointments may be offered to persons who are nearing completion of the doctoral degree);

 - the appointment is temporary, for up to one year at a time, with renewal possible;